By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on tripped on pavement claims.

 The Health and Safety Executive (HSE) website with some interesting information on how slip, trip and fall accidents can have an effect on people’s lives and the costs resulting from being injured.

-This is the government’s overview on the landowners responsibilities regarding public rights of way.
+This is the government’s overview of the landowner’s responsibilities regarding public rights of way.